 Volunteer - ServePakistan

 In 2019, IMR entered into a collaboration with CDRS (Comprehensive Disaster Relief Services) to send medical missions to their Mother & Child Health Center in Rahat Kot in northern Swat which provides primary care to the neighboring rural population and is equipped with basic diagnostic facilities.
 The first mission took place in November 2019 when our pioneer team of 4 dedicated volunteers traveled on a week long mission.
 The Covid pandemic in 2020 hampered our plans when many of our international missions had to be canceled.
-However, we have been able to restart the medical mission to Pakistan, when a 6 member team in November provided primary care to 1,927 patients.
+However, we have been able to restart the medical mission to Pakistan in November 2020.
+Our 10 missions so far have provided free primary care to 20,261 patients.

 Volunteer OpportunitiesServePakistan Medical Missions